 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+Greg Moehring: (3.3) Temperature changes for the sample should not exceed ten Kelvin and the target temperature should be maintained for at least two minutes to protect the probe of the instrument.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?